Master of Science in Kinesiology

 Graduate students who receive a grade lower than B, including AU, IC, RD.
 RP, W, and WU may repeat the course only once more.

 Opportunities may be available to work in the Kinesiology Department as a graduate student at San Francisco State University.
-Qualified students may apply, when available, to teach the physical activity courses, lower division lectures, and laboratory sections.
+Qualified students may apply, when available, to teach the physical activity courses, lower division lectures, and upper-division laboratory sections.
 Students may also apply for financial aid through the University.